rehansulehria/google-search-tests/ReadMe.md

 ## How to Run the tests:

-To run the tests on MAC-OS, you can execute the the ``start.sh`` script file from the project root folder.
+To run the tests on `MAC-OS`, you can execute the the ``start.sh`` script file from the project root folder.
 Make sure to have the execution permission on the file.
 ```
 chmod +x ./start.sh